Frequently Asked Questions

 - Once the OA is Active, the transferee can download a copy of order recording the transfer.
 A hard copy will also be mailed.

-Option 1: Submit a ticket through our website at Ask FMCSA using the Submit Us a Ticket icon at the top of the page, completing the required fields, and uploading documents.
+Submit a request to record a transfer by creating a ticket through our website at Ask FMCSA using the Submit Us a Ticket icon at the top of the page, completing the required fields, and uploading documents.
 This is the fastest option.
 FMCSA sends confirmation emails for Ask FMCSA requests.

 If you need further assistance, please contact us at 1-800-832-5660 or via our Ask FMCSA page.